 Promising Research in Treating Melanoma Through Vaccines

-Melanoma is the most dangerous type of skin cancer, and the number of Americans diagnosed has increased for the last 30 years.
-Skin cancer is usually treated by removing the cancerous cells, but recent research is exploring new ways to battle skin cancers with vaccines that use a person’s own immune system.
+Melanoma is the most dangerous type of skin cancer.
+Even though it accounts for about 1% of skin cancers, it does cause a large majority of skin cancer deaths.
+Skin cancer is largely treated by removing cancerous cells, but research is exploring ways to battle skin cancers with vaccines using a person’s immune system.

 Melanoma is one of three main types of skin cancer, with the other two being squamous and basal.
 These cancers are named for the cells in which they usually originate.
 Melanomas are found in the melanocytes, which are cells that make melanin, the pigment that protects skin from harmful effects of the sun.

 Melanomas can develop anywhere on the body, but on men, they are more likely to develop on the chest and back, and on women, they are more likely to develop on the legs.
 Melanomas also can develop on the neck and face, as well as the palms of the hands, soles of the feet and underneath nails.
 Rarely, they can develop in the eyes, mouth, and genital and anal areas.

 Melanoma is more common in Caucasians than African Americans, and the risk of developing a melanoma increases with age.
 Before age 50, women have a higher risk, while after age 50, the risk is higher for men.
 Additional risk factors include exposure to ultraviolet rays, such as from sunlight (frequent sunburns, especially in childhood), and exposure to tanning beds and sunlamps.
 A family history of skin cancer as well as having fair skin, freckles and light hair also can increase the risk.
 Some conditions, such as dysplastic nevus syndrome, also heighten the risk.